arobson/vorperl/README.md

 	Decoder = fun(X) -> %decode binary to Erlang representation% end, vorperl:content_type(<<"application/custom">>, Encoder, Decoder).

+## Feature -- Default / Custom Return Handler
+When a message is marked as mandatory and no queue is bound to the exchange OR if a message is marked immediate and there is no consumer pulling messages from the queue, then the RabbitMQ broker will send your client a return of the undeliverable message.

+By default, vorperl just prints this to the console.
+Helpful?
+Not really.
+But you can change that by using the following call:

+	vorperl:on_return(Handler).

+Where handler is a Pid, fun/2 or {M,F} signature.
+If you provide a Pid, you get a {on_return, Reason, ReturnedMessage} message to receive.
+Otherwise the fun or function provided will be called with Reason and ReturnedMessage where ReturnedMessage is the #envelope record explained before.

 ## Contributors

-Thanks to OJ Reeves for cleaning up several --bonehead mistakes-- issues, adding Make support and a few additions to make using/hacking on this project tolerable!
+Thanks to OJ Reeves for cleaning up several issues, adding Make support and a few additions to make using/hacking on this project friendlier!

 ## Contributions
 It would be really cool to get suggestions or feature requests but it would be infinite orders of magnitude cooler to get pull requests.